 - 1) You must be approved annually by NYS Agriculture & Markets for participation in these programs.
-Market management has the application (FMC-6) that must be submitted annually for participation.
+Market management has the vendor application (FMC-6) that must be submitted annually for participation.
 This application must be signed by a market manager each season. - 2) Qualified vendors include farmers, growers and producers who present food products designed to be purchased at the market and taken home for preparation and consumption.
 This does not include foods prepared and sold for consumption while at the market (ready to eat), or non-food items. - 3) As of 2021, the Oneida County Public Market no longer distributes EBT tokens to be used to make SNAP eligible purchases.
 However, we will continue to honor any previously distributed tokens and FMNP approved farmers and vendors are able to accept them as currency to make purchases of SNAP eligible items by market shoppers (the tokens never expire once distributed).
 However-it is important to note the EBT/SNAP tokens are market specific, meaning tokens purchased at the Oneida County Public Market must be used ONLY at the Oneida County Public Market.
 With that said, tokens purchased at other farmers markets cannot be redeemed at the Oneida County Public Market.
 It is important to check ALL tokens given to you for a purchase to insure they are stamped "Oneida County CCE Farmers Market."
-Any tokens presented by an Oneida County Public Market vendor that are not from this market will not be eligible for redemption. - 4) For those FMNP approved vendors accepting Fresh Connect checks and Health Bucks, it is important to review the coupon to insure it has not expired and to determine where to send it for redemption.
-Fresh Connect checks are redeemed through the Farmers Market Federation of NY.
-Redemption forms MUST be included with the checks in order for the Federation to know who to write the checks to and for what amount.
-These forms are available on the Federation website (www.nysfarmersmarket.com.)
-The Health Bucks are redeemed through the Food Bank of CNY, with instructions for redemption on the back of the coupon.
-Redemption information is printed on the back of each coupon to ensure it is sent to the correct office and your payment is not delayed.
+Any tokens presented by an Oneida County Public Market vendor that are not from this market will not be eligible for redemption. - 4) For those FMNP approved vendors accepting supplemental nutrition incentive coupons (Fresh Connect, CNY Health Bucks), it is important to review the coupon to insure it has not expired and to determine where to send it for redemption.
+Redemption instructions are printed on the back of each coupon.
+The Oneida County Public Market is authorized to redeem SNAP and Double Up Food Bucks transactions only.

-Any questions or concerns regarding participation in these, or any, supplemental nutrition program can be directed to Market Management, the Farmers Market Federation of NY (315) 400-1447, or the Food Bank of CNY (315) 437-1899.
+Any questions or concerns regarding participation in these, or any, supplemental nutrition program can be directed to Market Management